 There are three different types of liquid holdup :

-All the three are expressed as cubic meters of liquid per cubic meter of packing.
+All three are expressed as cubic meters of liquid per cubic meter of packing.

-1. The total holdup ht, defined as the total liquid in the packing under operating conditions.
+- The total holdup ht, is defined as the total liquid in the packing under operating conditions.

-2. The static holdup hs, defined as the liquid in the packing which does not drain from the packing when the liquid supply to the column is discontinued.
+- The static holdup hs is defined as the liquid in the packing that does not drain from the packing when the liquid supply to the column is discontinued.

 The relation between the three holdups is given by: